 The Hallmark Channel has produced many an original over the years.
 Originals that ranged from the genres of romantic comedies and historical romances to television series.
 One thing all of their titles share in commonality is their ability to be wholesome.
 Their latest gem follows in that path.
-After the events of the season two finale, fans (or “Hearties” as they are more commonly known) were holding their breath for what would come of Elizabeth’s and Jack’s continuing on-and-off again romance.
+After the events of the season two finale, fans (or “Hearties”) were holding their breath for what would come of Elizabeth’s and Jack’s continuing on-and-off again romance.
 This first two-hour episode begins the third season and with it, a new agreement is reached.

 Picking up immediately where season two left off, Elizabeth (Erin Krakow) leaves the unwelcome visitor, Charles – her old suitor from the city, behind as she sets off to find Jack (Daniel Lissing).
-Unaware that Jack observed Charles’ arrival and worse yet, the proposal he made, Elizabeth’s attempts to assure Jack that Charles means nothing to her any longer fall on deaf ears.
+Unaware that Jack observed Charles’ arrival and worse yet, the proposal he made, Elizabeth’s attempts to say Charles means nothing to her falls on deaf ears.
 This drives a wedge again between the pair, both of whom were just coming into a steady courtship.

-Elsewhere in Hope Valley, Rosemary (Pascale Hutton) is busy making preparations for the arrival of an important newspaper reporter and she spends her time dashing about town doing what she does best: bossing everyone around.
+Elsewhere in Hope Valley, Rosemary (Pascale Hutton) is busy making preparations for the arrival of an important newspaper reporter.
+She spends her time dashing about town doing what she does best; bossing everyone around.
 Then there is Abigail (Lori Loughlin).
 Still reeling from the betrayal of Bill Avery (Jack Wagner), Abigail is considering the possibility of a new relationship with the new preacher Frank Hogen (Mark Humphrey), a man who also harbors secrets.

 This episode is not without its comedic moments either.
-While Elizabeth tries to work out the problem one of her student’s is having (not to mention trying to make nice with another someone to hilarious results) and Abigail opens her heart to a new person, Rosemary is again consumed with achieving perfection in little Hope Valley as she digs herself in deeper getting up to the usual comedic shenanigans.
+While Elizabeth tries to work out the problem one of her student’s is having (not to mention trying to make nice with another someone to hilarious results); Abigail opens her heart to a new person; and Rosemary is again consumed with achieving perfection in little Hope Valley getting up to the usual comedic shenanigans.
 Anyone who has been anticipating this will relish spending two hours in Hope Valley on this day after Christmas.
-It’s a fun way to enjoy a bit more holiday entertainment spent with beloved characters (including lesser characters like Clara) and it’s neat to see this as a New Year’s special versus’ a Christmas production.
+It’s a fun way to enjoy a bit more holiday entertainment with beloved characters (including lesser characters like Clara).
+Also it’s neat to see this as a New Year’s special versus’ a traditional Christmas production.